teaglu/timeoutd/README.md

 that went offline, and the second argument is the IP address the key was last received from.

-By default the shell is located in /usr/local/libexec/timeoutd-notify.
+By default the script is located in /usr/local/libexec/timeoutd-notify.
 This can be overridden with the -s flag.

 Example scripts are included in the "sample" directory.
 If you include